Doctor Septimus Pretorius: Character overview

 Doctor Pretorius is a renegade mad scientist who persuades Henry Frankenstein to resume his experiments with bringing dead flesh to life.
 An amoral egomaniac, he has no regard for human life or ethics and cares only for his own prestige as a scientist.

 Along with his sinister qualities, Pretorius is responsible for a large share of the film's dark humor.
 He eats a picnic dinner in a crypt, trades prissy banter with the Monster, and laments that the tiny ballerina he created "will only dance to Mendelssohn's 'Spring Song'".
 He claims that gin is his only weakness.
 Then later in the film, he claims his cigars are his only weakness when he first meets the Monster.
 Pretorius also delivers the famous toast "To a new world of gods and monsters!" midway through the film.

 Pretorius is based on the Monster's own personality from the original novel.

 In the film

-Frankenstein's former teacher Septimus Pretorius is a tall, emaciated-looking man with an unusually large nose and devilish pointed ears.
 A professor of philosophy at the University of Ingolstadt, Pretorius first points young Henry on the path toward his unwholesome experiments in giving life to the dead.
 He himself is "booted out" from his teaching post "for knowing too much".
 Pretorius seeks out his former student after learning that the Monster has survived being trapped in the burning windmill in the climax of the first film.
-Pretorius himself acknowledges that he may be insane in a conversation with Frankenstein by quoting "You think I'm mad?
+Pretorius himself acknowledges that he may be insane in a conversation with Frankenstein, saying, "You think I'm mad?
 Perhaps I am!"

-Pretorius performs experiments creating life similar to Henry's.
-He unveils to Henry a group of various homunculi—miniature living humans which he has kept in bottles and claims to have grown from "seed" like cultures.
+Pretorius performs experiments creating life similar to Frankenstein's.
+He unveils to Frankenstein a group of various homunculi—miniature living humans which he has kept in bottles and claims to have grown from "seed" like cultures.
 Each figure represents a different character: